I have heard about it.

 A planned trip in between two housesits for the same people, over here in Turkey.
 We had 6 days.
-The Grand plan was to head over to Galloppi, and the thought suddenly became very unappealing.
+The Grand Plan was to head over to Galloppi, and the thought suddenly became very unappealing.
 To be honest, I was disappointed with our lack of energy and enthusiasm.
-Then with more research, we found that many of the monuments had been defaced, with another report stating that they were being restored.
+Then with more research, we found that many of the monuments had been defaced.
+With another report stating that they were being restored.
 It was another reason not to go.
 Then the thought of two days of travel to spend less than 1 day at the destination.
 Buggar that we thought!!

 It’s more productive to find a solution.
 It is my way of dealing with that BLAH feeling

-It was time for acceptance of these feelings as it is usually a combination of events and reasons to have negative thoughts with a way of life that is generally enjoyable and will be enjoyable again.
+It was time for the acceptance of these feelings as it is usually a combination of events and reasons to have negative thoughts with a way of life that is generally enjoyable and will be enjoyable again.
 It’s a short-term thing.
 We just need more time to be still.
 Which we have at the moment.

 Time to have time to do nothing, to do the mundane.
 Appreciate the simple things in life.
-Ignoring those annoying thoughts, “you must go and do SOMETHING”, that come uninvited upon waking up in a different environment.
+Ignoring those disturbing thoughts, “you must go and do SOMETHING”, that come uninvited upon waking up in a different environment.

 Okay time for action, in a slow way of course.